grezde/glmcclone/ideas.md

 ## TODOS

+- Check faces on chunk edges
-- Add a flip statment to the cube model
+- Add a a direction parameter to the faces of the cube model
+-
+- Implement multi-threading for saving, rendering and updating
+- Consider adding multiplayer once threading is done

 ## Block data enum